mohammadtamizi/aws-demo/README.md

 # AWS Deployment Demo

 This project demonstrates how to deploy a containerized web application to AWS using Terraform.
-The application is a simple Todo app built with Next.js, Convex for the backend, Clerk for authentication, and styled with Tailwind CSS and shadcn/ui components.
+The application is a simple landing page built with Next.js, Convex for the backend, and styled with Tailwind CSS and shadcn/ui components.

 ## Architecture